Tinformant/Leet/Tree/README.md

     printInOrder(node.right);
 }
 ```
-Inorder traversal of BST is an array sorted in the ascending order.
+* Inorder traversal of BST is an array sorted in the ascending order.
+* Inorder traversal is not a unique identifier of BST.
 2. Preorder: root -> left -> right
 ```java
 void printPreOrder (Node node) {